Moving on a Budget: 11 Tips to Save Money on a Move

 Do you have other important supplies like moving blankets, bubble wrap, and a roll of plastic on your list?
 Consider the cost of purchasing these things in relation to what it would cost to hire professional movers who bring their own supplies.

 Determine which type of move works best for you

 There are several options available if you want to know how to move cheaply.
 You can do everything yourself and save money, but potentially sacrifice time.
 Or, if you do not have the luxury of taking your time, you’ll need to spend a little bit (or a lot) of money to get help with the move.
-The good news is that there are a number of different moving strategies you can explore in order to find the one that works best for your situation.
+The good news is that there are a number of different moving strategies you can explore in order to find the one that works best for your situation, so you’ll like the outcome when figuring your budget moving costs.

 Keep reading to learn about different types of moving services, and get help figuring out how to choose a mover if you decide that you need professionals.

 When setting your budget, consider the different types of moving services:

-A DIY move is one where you handle every aspect of the move on your own.
+If you’re looking for how to save a lot of money moving, a DIY is probably it.
+This type of move is one where you handle every aspect of the move on your own.
 If you find free boxes, borrow a friend’s truck, and recruit friends to help you carry furniture, then this is the cheapest way to move.
 While this may be the most inexpensive option, it’s also typically the least efficient and most time-consuming choice as well.

 Rent a moving truck, but pack and load yourself: